lanejere5/mlb/model/README.md

 # Forecasting model(s)

+This API provides two methods:
+- `train()` updates model parameters based on the outcome of games.
-This service forecasts results of upcoming games.
+- `forecast()` predicts results of upcoming games.

 ## To do (for other services)
 - data-pipeline: make request to model.
 Add response to json output for dashboard.
 - dashboard: incorporate forecast into plot.

 # Model Descriptions

+The service provides several forecasting models.
+A model is selected by specifying a `model-name` in the json body of an api request.

+All models provide the interface inherited from `Model` which is defined in `model.py`.

 ## Basic Elo model (`elo.py`)